aionnetwork/aion-docs/developers/tools/maven-cli/get-logs.md

 ---
 title: Get Logs
+description: Reviewing the logs from a node can be useful when attempting to debug issues with contracts or the node itself.
+Logs can also be useful at finding choke points or memory issues within your contracts.
 ---

 Return logs from a remote node: `mvn aion4j:get-logs`

-I order to have a node return logs, you must specify:
+In order to have a node return logs, you must specify:

 - The node `host` and `port` variables.
 - The starting (`fromBlock`) and ending (`toBlock`) blocks that you wish to capture log data for.
 Log data will be returned _inclusive_ of these blocks.